-Jim Casper, the editor of LensCulture, spoke with curator Anne Morin, the curator of the great exhibition, "Vivian Maier: A Photographic Revelation” that was shown throughout Europe.
+In July 2014, Jim Casper, editor-in-chief of LensCulture, spoke with Anne Morin, the curator of the great exhibition, “Vivian Maier: A Photographic Revelation” that was shown throughout Europe.
 Morin was also very generous to share with us, and the readers of LensCulture, 120 photographs from the exhibition.

 Anne Morin: I first heard about Vivian Maier in 2011 and I have been very interested by her photographs ever since.
 A year later, I was in touch with Howard Greenberg, the gallerist responsible for Vivian Maier prints, and John Maloof, the collector who holds tens of thousands of Maier’s negatives.
 With their help, I developed a curatorial project and we showed it for the first time in Spain.
 It then moved on, to France—everywhere it went, it got a huge response.
 It is now in Ghent, Belgium and in the future will move on to Amsterdam, Berlin, Venice…

 LC: Much of the attention surrounding Maier has focused on her mysterious, quirky personality, her psychology, her story.
 But outside of that, what are your curatorial feelings about her work as a photographer?

 AM: Her story is definitely amazing but I have to work hard to keep it separate from the physical reality of her photographs.
 In terms of her work, I think she’s one of the top street photographers, ever.
 She has a key place in the history of the medium—right next to Robert Frank and all the other great practitioners.
 Her images contain all the specificity of street photography while also referencing the history of visual culture.
 This is no accident.
 She used to frequent exhibitions and museums as much as she could.
 She knew the work of Brassai, of Henri Cartier-Bresson.
 I hope that my exhibition helps place her work in the history of the field.
 I leave it to others to puzzle over her psychology, her motivations.